CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 The leading `!` tells the notebook cell to execute the code on the command line inside the Jupyter Notebook's VM.

-As before, let's connect to our Workspace (not really needed, as we're still in the same notebook):
+As before, let's import all necessary libraries and connect to our Workspace (we're probably already connected, but better safe than sorry):

 ```python
 from azureml.core import Workspace, Experiment, Run